-As a horror writer, Ambrose Bierce (1842-circa 1914) was the poor man’s H. P. Lovecraft, as a satirist, he was the poor man’s Mark Twain and as a journalist, the poor man’s H. L. Mencken, for whom he was considerably source of inspiration.
+As a horror writer, Ambrose Bierce (1842-circa 1914) was the poor man’s H. P. Lovecraft, as a satirist, he was the poor man’s Mark Twain and as a journalist, the poor man’s H. L. Mencken, for whom he was a considerable source of inspiration.

 Known for his misanthropy and for being one of San Francisco’s prolific newspaper writers, Bierce can take a strange comfort, if for the dead there exists even greater comfort than the finality of being dead, in being remembered by a later generation as looking exactly like an old Gregory Peck, the actor who played him in The Old Gringo (1989), the film version of Carlos Fuentes’s 1985 novel.